First passage percolation with long-range correlations and applications to random Schr\"odinger operators: Examples

 Another example is any model satisfying some weak mixing property, even without the need for an additional sprinkling parameter.
 We say that a probability $\bbP$ on $(\Omega,\cF)$ satisfies the upper ratio weak mixing property if there exist $\delta_P,\xi_P>1,$ $C_P>0$ and $L_P<\infty$ such that for all $L\geq L_P,$ $x_1,x_2\in{\bbZ^d}$ with $d\big(\bar{Q}(x_1,L^{\xi_P}),\bar{Q}(x_2,L^{\xi_P})\big)\geq L,$ and events $A_i$ supported on $\prod_{e\in{\bar{Q}(x_i,L^{\xi_P}})}\Omega_e$, $i\in \{1,2\}$, we have

 with $f_P:[0,\infty)\rightarrow[0,\infty)$ satisfying $f_P(L)\geq \log(L)^{\delta_P}.$ When $f_P(L)=L,$ a similar condition has been studied in \cite{MR1626951}, with an additional lower bound on $\bbP(A_1\cap A_2)/(\bbP(A_1)\bbP(A_2)),$ and shown to be equivalent to a weaker condition called weak mixing property under some additional hypotheses.
-In particular, the upper ratio weak mixing property holds for the two-dimensional Potts model below the critical temperature, the two-dimensional Ising model with an external field, or the Ising model below the critical temperature in all dimensions $d\geq2$, see \cite[Section~3]{MR1626951}.
+In particular, the upper ratio weak mixing property holds for the two-dimensional Potts model below the critical temperature, the two-dimensional Ising model with an external field, the Ising model below the critical temperature in all dimensions $d\geq2$, see \cite[Section~3]{MR1626951}, or the massive Gaussian free field.
+When $f_P$ is polynomial, \eqref{eq:ratioweakmixing} essentially corresponds to the exponential quasi independence assumption from \cite[2.4.6]{DeGa}, and thus discrete versions of the models considered in \cite[Section~3]{DeGa} also satisfy \eqref{eq:ratioweakmixing}.
 We now show that upper ratio weak mixing property implies the condition {\bf P3''} from Remark~\ref{rk:weakerP3} without sprinkling.

 \begin{prop} Assume that $\bbP$ satisfies the upper ratio weak mixing property, and that $\bbP^u=\bbP$ for all $u\in{\bbR}$.
 Then $(\bbP^u)_{u\in{\bbR}}$ satisfies conditions {\bf P2} and {\bf P3''}. \end{prop} \begin{proof} Condition {\bf P2} clearly holds by definition.
 Fix $R_P=\chi_P=1,$ $\xi_P,\eps_P,$ $a_P,$ $C_P,$ $L_P,$ $f_P,$ $L\geq L_P$ and $x_1,x_2$ as in the upper ratio weak mixing property.
 Let $\hat{\bbP}=\bbP\otimes\bbP,$ and write $\mathcal{E}$ the set of events $A \subset\prod_{e\in{{\bar{Q}(x_1,L^{\xi_P})}}}\Omega_{e}\times \prod_{e\in{\bar{Q}(x_2,L^{\xi_P})}}\Omega_{e}$ such that